robhammond/in_touch/README.md

 # In Touch
-Concept of a CRM for journalists
+Reader Relationship Management for journalists

 ## Getting started